Games for Writing to Speaking

 The students’ next task is to read over their responses a few times but not memorize them.
 Then the students meet as a group, and each tells the others their prompt and response.
 Finally, they speak in their own words, usually using much of the text they developed as they have rewritten the response in an increasingly complex and detailed form.
 The teacher reminds them that they are to speak ‘naturally’ and that they should not attempt to recite their written text but only to allow it to serve as an influence on their spoken presentations.

 There is an Ungame rule that the group remains silent as each group member speaks.
 We follow this rule during the first round of presentations, and we ask the listeners to take notes and record their version of each member’s response as accurately as possible.
 The second round of response presentations (and sometimes a third) is necessary for the students to complete their written versions of their classmates’ ideas.
 Of course, the presentations are not the same each time, but this is an advantage rather than a disadvantage.

 When the students have completed their written versions of all the responses, they give them to the teacher, who notes any problems in language use and gives them back to the students for editing.
 The students then read over their edited responses and prepare to articulate each one.

 At the next stage in this conversational exercise, the group members present their responses again.
 The listeners ask questions or make comments that the author must respond to and later integrate into the written response.

 The result is an enriched message with this further increase in text complexity.

-There is really no end to the stages of this exercise.
+There is no end to the stages of this exercise.
 You can try different variations during your TEFL training and continue after you’ve obtained your TEFL or CertTESOL certificate.
-Since all the group members have their own versions of all of the responses, they may present the response of any other member and field the ensuing questions and comments.
+Since all the group members have their versions of all of the responses, they may present the response of any other member and field the following questions and comments.
 It should be emphasized that the speakers are not memorizing these responses; they are articulating in their own target language words the ideas that they have discussed and digested.